febrywiji/Laravel-Study-Cases-Project/README.md

 # Laravel-Study-Cases-Project

+## Description
-This repository contains links to my simple laravel projects based on different types of case studies.
-It is intended for your reference in learning or using laravel.
+This repository contains a collection of simple Laravel projects created based on various case studies.
+The main purpose of this repository is to serve as a reference for learning and using Laravel in various development scenarios.